gisikw/ksprogramming/README.md

 - SurfaceLights 1.0
 - TAC Life Support 0.11.1.20

-There are many additional visual enhancement mods used in the playthrough, but that should be enough to run the crafts in this repository.
+There are several visual enhancement mods used in the playthrough, but the above list should be sufficient to run the crafts in this repository.

 This playthrough has a particular emphasis on the [Kerbal Operating System (kOS)](https://github.com/KSP-KOS/KOS), which allows players to script the